Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/master-stack-eye.md

 #### Relevant

-Depending on the [Graph Settings](#graph-settings) you use, Shader Graph can add the following locks to the Vertex Context:
+Depending on the [Graph Settings](#graph-settings) you use, Shader Graph can add the following Blocks to the Vertex Context:

 <table>
 <tr>